Seaner71/Final-Group-Project/README.md

 | john@gmail.com | 123456  |  Admin User |

 ## MVC Configuration
-Bootcamp OVerflow is a platform designed to help students navigate their way through the pressure cooker that is a coding bootcamp.
+Bootcamp Overflow is a platform designed to help students navigate their way through the pressure cooker that is a coding bootcamp.
 A user can create a profile, ask questions to the Bootcamp Overflow community, answer questions, find advice and create blog posts

 ## Bootcamp Overflow has 8 Model View Control (MVC) components: